addie43110/cdp/lectures/lec25.md

 ### Are there problems with the above approach?
 - problems occur in distributed systems when nodes crash or connections are lost
   - this method is heavily dependent on the coordinator being available
-  - if the coordinator crashes, the rest f the nodes are lost
+  - if the coordinator crashes, the rest of the nodes are lost

 Consider if an agent crashes: